The cast from season 1. From left to right: Mike, Sam, Delinda, Ed, Danny, Nessa, and Mary.

 Accidental Pervert: In one episode, Delinda offers to allow a blind man to feel her face so he'll know what she looks like.
 The blind man in question reaches out at eye level, not noticing Delinda stood up from the stool she was on, and takes hold of her breast.
 The man comments "Apparently you're very tall" but makes no effort to remove his hand.

-Air Vent Passageway: In one episode, some bad guys take over the Montecito security centre.
+Air-Vent Passageway: In one episode, some bad guys take over the Montecito security centre.
 Danny McCoy uses the air vent system to try and get some intelligence on them.
 Right after the audience starts wondering why the hotel with "the best security on the strip" has such a gaping security hole, the vent collapses, conspicuously dumping Danny in the middle of his, formerly EdDeline's office.
 Logically, Ed knew it would collapse for any intruder.
+Heck, he may have set it up that way deliberately.

 Almighty Janitor: Mike Cannon is an engineer, MIT graduate, and Hollywood Nerd.
 He starts the series as a valet.
 He's called in to help the actual security staff several times during the first season.
 Despite his initial reluctance — due to actually liking being a valet, and the potential pay cut — he eventually becomes full-time security staff.
 In the final season, he's actually promoted to head of security.

 Animal Wrongs Group: They steal a truckload of lobsters from the Montecito to prevent their "murder", and dump them into a shark aquarium, which endangers the sharks by introducing unchecked foreign contaminants into the water.
-Besides getting them arrested, Ed and another casino manager retaliate by organising an All-You-Can-Eat lobster buffet.
+Besides getting them arrested and using the Running Gag of the threat of Prison Rape by suggesting he will become a meat eater, Ed and another casino manager retaliate by organizing an All-You-Can-Eat lobster buffet.

 Bi the Way: Sam.
 After it seems like she and Mary may have slept together after frequenting a strip club the night before, Mary contends that neither of them is actually gay.
 When prompted, Sam responds that she always thought it was the person you fall in love with, not the person's sex.